raf945/contract-reviewer-mk-src/README.md

 When you want to end the session, press CRTL + C at the same time in both terminals

-### Logging into frontend
-The email is: hugo@email.com, raf.thalos@gmail.com
-The password is: hugo, DogCastle123!

-Any questions email: S5633681@bournemouth.ac.uk

 ### Environment Variables

 For backend ENV variables, open .env and fill out with your API keys or request them from S5633681 Raf Christensen